Board-Certified Plastic Surgeon Chief Director of Ahnsungmin Plastic Surgery

 Surgical Philosophy

-Dr. Ahn approaches eyelid surgery not as a cosmetic procedure alone, but as a structural and functional correction.
+Dr. Ahn approaches eyelid surgery not simply as an aesthetic procedure, but as a structural and functional correction guided by long-term stability and precise surgical judgment.

-Each case is evaluated based on scarring, adhesion, muscle function, and support structures.
-Surgical decisions are made only after identifying the underlying cause, rather than simply modifying visible appearance.
+Each case is carefully evaluated based on scarring, adhesions, muscle function, tissue balance, and support structures.
+Surgical decisions are made only after identifying the underlying cause of imbalance, rather than simply modifying visible appearance.

 A Focus on Eyelid Revision Surgery